sgmurphy/wordpress-plugins/backup/README.txt

 = 1.5.1 =
 * Improvement of menu section, video tutorials are added in the admin panel
-* Improvement of “Settings” section, info signs are added to make everything more understandable
+* Improvement of ‚ÄúSettings‚Äù section, info signs are added to make everything more understandable
 * Bug fixed related to dashboard statistics
 * Fixed PHP notices